What Do Toads Eat?

 Nutritional Needs for a Toad

 What’s more, insects raised for consumption generally don’t have the same amount of nutrients as their wild counterparts.
-So, this is another reason a toad could become sick if only fed insects from the pet shop.
+So, this is another reason a toad could become sick if only fed insects from the pet stores.

 For this reason, it’s crucial to provide different foods for your toad.
 This may be a mix of insects and worms.
 For other toads, you may need to include some pinky rodents, etc.